zruv/ESP32-Emulation-with-ESP-IDF/README.md

 5. Comparing the output against a set of expected results to determine the correctness of the submission.

 This automated evaluation platform would significantly streamline the process of grading and providing feedback for embedded systems courses.

-## 6. Generated Report (report.md)

-A `report.md` file has been generated based on the OSHW Screening Task requirements.
-This report summarizes the setup, challenges, and reflection for the task.
-Per specific instruction, QEMU-related details (e.g., version information, specific QEMU build steps) were intentionally omitted from this generated report, focusing instead on the broader ESP-IDF setup and conceptual aspects of the emulation task.